AdobeDocs/commerce-learn.en/help/upgrade/uct-phpstorm.md

 ---
-title: Using the Upgrade Compatibility Tool on PhpStorm
+title: Using the Upgrade Compatibility Tool on PHP Storm
-description: Watch this technical video to learn how to use Upgrade Compatibility Tool with the PhpStorm plugin.
+description: Watch this technical video to learn how to use Upgrade Compatibility Tool with the PHP Storm plugin.
-landing-page-description: Learn about using the Upgrade Compatibility Tool with the PhpStorm plugin that makes it easy to identify and address incompatibilities.
+landing-page-description: Learn about using the Upgrade Compatibility Tool with the PHP Storm plugin that makes it easy to identify and address incompatibilities.
 kt: 9651
 doc-type: technical video
 role: Developer